 The Performance Driven Architecture Industry Process enables early design performance assessments across different disciplines to be brought together in a common environment that fully supports requirement capture, architecture definition, system modeling and virtual simulation.
 Architects and simulation experts can better work together to virtually evaluate their ideas, converging quicker to better trade-offs at conceptual level before moving to detailed design.

-Key objectives of chassis and suspension performance are 1) to guarantee the structural integrity of the vehicle chassis and suspension for supporting the vehicle body, 2) to improve the ride and handling of the vehicle and 3) to make sure that the vehicle meets all the regulation and quality requirements.
+Key objectives of Chassis & Suspension Strength, Durability & Vibration are 1) to guarantee the structural integrity of the vehicle chassis and suspension for supporting the vehicle body, 2) to improve the ride and handling of the vehicle and 3) to make sure that the vehicle meets all the regulation and quality requirements.

 Brake System Engineering